Team-BHP > Shifting gears

 That is how the whole structure is setup.
 If you don't reach a particular designation in a given time frame, it is attributed as lack of performance and skills.
 Also, people somehow feel they are entitled to be promoted irrespective of their contributions just based on the years of experience.

-rajvardhanraje is offline (1) Thanks
+rajvardhanraje is online now (1) Thanks

 Old 17th July 2020, 17:41 #30